Rule 4123-17-13 | Employer application for workers' compensation coverage.

 (e) Information related to whether the applicant for coverage has purchased an existing business or has another associated policy;

-(f) Name of the owners or corporate officers, and, where applicable for elective coverage, the name and necessary identifying information of the sole proprietor, partners, or ministers;
+(f) Name of the owners or corporate officers, and, where applicable for elective coverage, the name and necessary identifying information of the sole proprietor, partners, ministers, or officers of the family farm corporation;

 (g) Signature of the person completing the application for coverage; and